deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 * Your Input Layer
 * Your Output Layer

-Structure of your Input Layers is determined by the format of your input.
+The structure of your Input Layers is determined by the format of your input.
 Take a look at the CSV example to clarify this point.
 The dataset has 4 features, sepal length, sepal width, petal length and petal width.
-This correlates with the size or number of nodes in the input Layer.
+This correlates with the size or number of nodes in the input layer; that is, four features mean four numbers are fed to the net.

-Structure of your Output Layer is determined by the task of the Neural Network, when asked to perform classification the output layer will have one neuron for each class.
-Once again see the CSV example.
-In this example we have flowers of 3 classes, iris setosa, iris virginica, iris versicolor.
-We therefore have 3 neurons in the output Layer.
+The structure of your Output Layer is determined by the task you seek to perform with the Neural Network.
+When asked to perform classification, the output layer will have one neuron for each class or category you want to apply to the data (e.g. for face identification on images, you'd have one output node per name).
+The CSV example illustrates this: We have flowers of three classes, *iris setosa*, *iris virginica*, and *iris versicolor*.
+We therefore have three neurons in the output Layer.

-If you were to modelyour neural net for a similar role but had 5 features and 2 classes, instead of 4 features and 3 classes you could start with the code in the csv example and make the needed changes to your input Layer and your Output Layer.
+If you were to model your neural net for a similar role but had 5 features and 2 classes, instead of 4 features and 3 classes in the CSV example, you could take the code in the CSV example and simply change the Input Layer and Output Layer.

-For any dl4j-example you select, there are areas that require editing for your specific situation.
+For any dl4j-example you select, there will be code and parameters that require editing to adapt them to your specific task and data.
 When reading the file in IntelliJ, right-click the italic objects and select from the listed choices.

-The following is an annotated description of each area of a CSVExample.
-You edit this file through IntelliJ, then use Maven, with the edited pom.xml file to build the neural network model.
+The following is an annotated description of each area of a `CSVExample`.
+You edit this file through IntelliJ, then use Maven, with the edited `pom.xml` file to build the neural network model.

 ### Declarations

 The top portion of the file, typical to most programming files, contains the declarations, parameters, and identification information.
 Using the example files provided, some of the elements remain as is, others you edit to your specifics.

 **Package name**